tejasmcodes/caterpillar-machine-simulator/README.md

 ## Port 3000 is already in use

-Another application may already be using port 3000.
+Another application, or an older simulator, may already be using port 3000.

-Stop the application using the port and run the simulator again.
+Stop it and run the simulator again, or start this one on another port:
+`CONTROL_PORT=3001 npm start` (PowerShell: `$env:CONTROL_PORT=3001; npm start`).

 ---